 - Transaction type: one-time charge, refund or recurring

 - If recurring, start date and frequency

-Rules regarding the acceptance of ACH payments are governed by NACHA.
-Obtaining proper Authorization to process an ACH payment will protect your business from disputes.
-Per NACHA rules, a customer can dispute an ACH transaction, for the following reasons:
+Rules regarding the acceptance of ACH payments are governed by Nacha.
+Obtaining proper ACH authorization to process an ACH payment will protect your business from disputes.
+Per Nacha rules, a customer can dispute an ACH transaction for the following reasons:

 - The transaction was never authorized by the account owner.